Click on the department link to go directly to its listing

 FINE ARTS DEPARTMENT

 Elizabeth Hankins is the high school’s Orchestra Director.
 She conducts the String Orchestra, Camarata, Philharmonia Orchestra, Symphony Orchestra, Chamber Orchestra, and the Lakewood Project rock orchestra.
 She has a Bachelor’s in Music Education from Oberlin Conservatory at Oberlin College and a Master’s in Education from Baldwin-Wallace College.
 In 2017 she earned her PhD from Case Western Reserve University.
 Dr. Hankins was named a Grammy Music Educator Award Finalist in 2017.In 2013 and 2015 she was named Yale University's Distinguished Music Educator.
 In 2013, she was named Oberlin Conservatory's Distinguished Alumni for Music Education.
 In 2003 she was named the American String Teachers Association Teacher of the Year for the State of Ohio as well as LHS’ Teacher of the Year.
 She founded the Lakewood Project, considered the world’s first high school rock orchestra.
-She was Past Regional Chair of the Ohio Music Educators Association, Past President of the Ohio String Teachers Association and Past President of the Ohio School Orchestras Association.
+She was Past Regional Chair of the Ohio Music Educators Association and is currently its Orchestra Affairs Chair, Past President of the Ohio String Teachers Association and Past President of the Ohio School Orchestras Association.
 Dr. Hankins also guest conducts and gives clinics throughout the country.
 RETURN TO TOP

 RETURN TO TOP